Breaking News | NCDC announces 1,016 new COVID-19 cases as total rises to 86,576

 The NCDC made this known via its verified website on Wednesday.

-The country has so far tested 938,602 persons since the first confirmed case relating to the COVID-19 pandemic was announced in Feb.
+The News Agency of Nigeria (NAN) reports that the country has so far tested 938,602 persons since the first confirmed case relating to the COVID-19 pandemic was announced in Feb.
 27.

 The agency said that the total number of infections in the country was now 86,576 while 1,385 recoveries were recorded in the last 24 hours.